Lince Dorado

-José Rafael Cordero (born May 11, 1987) is an American professional wrestler of Puerto Rican descent currently signed to Major League Wrestling, where he competes under the ring name Lince Dorado (Spanish for Golden Lynx), and is the current MLW Middleweight Champion, in his first reign.
-He is best known for his time in WWE, where he was a member of Lucha House Party.
+José Rafael Cordero (born May 11, 1987), better known by the ring name Lince Dorado (Spanish for Golden Lynx), is an American professional wrestler.
+He is signed to WWE as a wrestler and a trainer at the WWE Performance Center.

 Cordero began his career in 2007, working for several independent promotions in Puerto Rico and United States, most notably the Philadelphia-based Chikara, where he won the 2008 edition of the King of Trios, a tournament between trios along with El Pantera and Incognito.
-He was contacted by WWE in 2016 to be part of the Cruiserweight Classic, a tournament between several cruiserweight wrestlers.
+He was formerly contacted by WWE in 2016 to be part of the Cruiserweight Classic, a tournament between several cruiserweight wrestlers.
 He was eliminated in the second round, but WWE offered him a contract.
 He was paired with masked wrestlers Kalisto and Gran Metalik to form a stable called Lucha House Party.